3mdeb/conferences/2024/XenSummit/Challenges_and_Status_of_Enabling_TrenchBoot_in_Xen_Hypervisor.md

 These are the tested platforms that are working well.
-We have also faced issues with other platforms with BIOS bugs, which could not be workarounded, like Lenovo M920 or SUpermicro M11SDV
+We have also faced issues with other platforms with BIOS bugs, which could not be workarounded, like Lenovo M920 or Supermicro M11SDV.

 Not all Intel platform support DRTM technology - Intel TXT.
 It requires a capable CPU and chipset.
 Typically vPro platforms satisfy these requirements,